 When a breed is named after a body of water on the east coast, it’s a safe bet they’re a capable swimmer.
 The Chesapeake Bay Retriever lives up to its namesake.
 Reportedly bred from the large Newfoundland and Irish Water Spaniels, the Chessie is as much as home on the water as it is on land.
 A true retriever, this breed was developed to hunt waterfowl along the Maryland coastline.
 As far as dogs that love water goes, the Chesapeake Bay Retriever is near the top of the list.

-A courageous and lively breed, affectionately known as a weiner dog, the Dachshund is one a few dogs with webbed feet.
+A courageous and lively breed, affectionately known as a wiener dog, the Dachshund is one a few dogs with webbed feet.
 However, as mentioned previously, the Dachshund is not suited for water.
 Originally bred to hunt small animals, such as badger and rabbit, the Dachshunds webbed feet came in handy.
-Dachshunds needed to be efficient diggers and burrowers to catch their prey and the webbing between their toes helped expedite the process.
+Dachshunds needed to be efficient diggers and burrowers to catch their prey, and the webbing between their toes helped expedite the process.
 When it comes to best swimming dogs, the Dachshund is at the very bottom of the list.

 Nova Scotia Duck Tolling Retriever

-As the name implies, the Nova Scotia Duck Tolling Retriever, was bred to retrieve ducks from the frigid Nova Scotia waters.
+As the name implies, the Nova Scotia Duck Tolling Retriever was bred to retrieve ducks from the frigid Nova Scotia waters.
 Webbed feet made for a breed who agile and quick through the water.
 Their coat is well equipped to handle the freezing temperatures of the frozen north, with an extra layer of fur around their necks, protecting blood flow to their brains.
-Any dog willing to jump into snow crusted waters to retrieve a downed duck, qualifies as a dog that loves water in our opinion.
+Any dog willing to jump into snow crusted waters to retrieve a downed duck qualifies as a dog that loves water in our opinion.

 Best Swimming Dogs

-As we’ve illustrated, the best swimming dogs are not necessarily the dogs with webbed feet, but in most cases it helps.
+As we’ve illustrated, the best swimming dogs are not necessarily the dogs with webbed feet, but in most cases, it helps.
 Whether looking for an Oceanside beach or San Diego beach companion, you can’t go wrong with any of the best swimming dogs on our list.
-Check out our available puppies for sale in Temecula, or contact us if you don’t see the breed you’re looking for.
+Check out our available puppies for adoption in Temecula, or contact us if you don’t see the breed you’re looking for.